rockerBOO/awesome-neovim/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)
 -->

-> Collections of awesome Neo/ plugins.
+> Collections of awesome Neovim plugins.
 Mostly targeting Neovim specific features.

 [Neovim](https://neovim.io/) is a Vim-based text editor engineered for extensibility and usability, to encourage new applications and contributions.